Invited talk · RoboARCH @ ICRA 2026 · Vienna · 5 June 2026

 ICRA 2024 · 2025

-Vectorize the kernels of sampling-based planning.
-35 µs median, ~25 kHz on one CPU core (7-DoF Panda); FCIT* = first fully-connected a.s.-optimal.
+Parallelize the kernels inside an existing planner.
+VAMP SIMD-vectorizes collision checking; FCIT* evaluates all pairwise edges cheaply to drop nearest-neighbor queries.
+35 µs median, ~25 kHz on one core (7-DoF Panda); FCIT* first fully-connected a.s.-optimal.

 GPU · SIMT